yossefemara7/eeg_ml_pipeline/README.md

 # EEG Machine Learning Analysis Package

-The **EEG Machine Learning Analysis Package** provides a comprehensive and modular framework for analyzing EEG data using state-of-the-art machine learning techniques.
-The package includes support for feature extraction, model training, and advanced visualization methods, all seamlessly integrated into the `EEGPipeline` class.
+The **EEG Machine Learning Pipeline Package** provides a comprehensive framework for analyzing EEG data using machine learning techniques.
+The package includes support for feature extraction and selection, model training, and advance visualization methods, all integrated into the `EEGPipeline` class.

 ---